rahimibadov/Theatre/README.md

 # Theatre

 <p>
-This my fisrt project.
-Theatre scene.
+This my first project of Theatre scene.
-Using just HTML and CSS
+I used  just HTML and CSS
 </p>

 ![](theatre.gif)